Triple Antiplatelets for Reducing Dependency after Ischaemic Stroke

 Independent Data Monitoring Committee:

-Neuroimaging Adjudicator:
+Neuroimaging Adjudicators:

 Platelet substudy: